elishadamu97/learnbolts/_posts/2022-08-15-uninstall-software-windows.md

 ![step 3](../assets/images/step3.jpg)

 ### STEP 4: Search for the software you want to uninstall
-* If software/application name is not on first screen, stroll down to search for it
+* If software name is not on first screen, stroll down to search for it
 * If found, right click on the Software/Application
 * Uninstall or Repair will appear, click on Uninstall.